vriteio/vrite/apps/docs/src/content/docs/3-writing-in-vrite-editor.md

 ![Vrite embed block](https://assets.vrite.io/6409e82d7dfc74cef7a72e0d/0OxiNuaXHPy0sGNuJSsKq.png)

 **Embed** — lets you embed content from supported platforms.
-You can provide any link or ID and Vrite will generate proper preview.
+You can provide any link or ID and Vrite will generate a proper preview.
 You can also drag and drop the block to change its position.
 Supported embeds are:

 - **CodePen**
 - **CodeSandbox**